Invest in the Future, Not in the Past

 - high street retailers are likewise losing ground to online competitors; and

 - the oil and gas industry faces a long-term threat from renewable energy.

 Investment strategy should be based on the future as well as the past.
 Past history may provide a base for projecting future performance but it is no guarantee.
-While we cannot foresee the future, evaluation of existing structural trends will help us to avoid some of the pitfalls and take advantage of new opportunities as they unfold.
+While we cannot foresee the future, evaluation of existing structural trends will help us to avoid industries under threat of disruption and take advantage of new opportunities as they unfold.

 Structural (or secular) trends are long-term trends that normally span several decades; sometimes even centuries.